PetrosCMI/BatteryMonitor/README.md

  - Monitor Temperature, humidity and pressure using BME280
  - Send data over secure connection to remote MQTT broker
  - OTA updates using HTTPS request when device receives specific MQTT message

+Server Side Requirements
+ - MQTT Broker
+ - Web Server that serves up firmware updates.
+The updates are the OTA format and an MD5 file